antzGames/Godot-Universal-Settings-Plugin/README.md

 ## Installation

+**Option 1**: Use as a project template

+1. Download or clone this repository.
+2. Start creating a new game by making a new scene.
+3. Set your new scene as the main scene.

+**Option 2**: Just use as a plugin

-1. Download the plugin from this repository.
+1. Download or clone this repository.
-2. Copy the plugin folder into your Godot project under `res://addons/universal_settings_plugin/`.
+2. Copy the this repository's `addons/universal_settings_plugin` folder into your Godot project under `res://addons/universal_settings_plugin/`.
 3. Enable the plugin in the Project Settings under the Plugins tab.

 ## How to Use